-MTA Transportation Revenue Associated Bond Issue Additional Termination Event(s) Series 2002D-2, Series 2005D and Series The ratings by S&P and Moody's of the Counterparty or the 2005E MTA Transportation Revenue Bonds falls below "BBB-" and "Baa3," respectively, or are withdrawn.
-Series 2002G-1 and Series 2011B See 2 Broadway Certificates of Participation, Series 2004A Series 2012 The ratings by S&P and Moody's of the Counterparty or the MTA Transportation Revenue Bonds falls below "BBB-" and "Baa3," respectively, or are withdrawn.
+MTA Transportation Revenue Associated Bond Issue Additional Termination Event(s) Series 2002D-2, Series 2005D-1,2 and Series The ratings by S&P and Moody's of the Counterparty or the 2005E-1,2,3 MTA Transportation Revenue Bonds falls below "BBB-" and "Baa3," respectively, or are withdrawn.
+Series 2002G-1 See 2 Broadway Certificates of Participation Series 2012G-1,2,3,4 The ratings by S&P and Moody's of the Counterparty or the MTA Transportation Revenue Bonds falls below "BBB-" and "Baa3," respectively, or are withdrawn.
+Series 2011B See 2 Broadway Certificates of Participation

-MTA Dedicated Tax Fund Associated Bond Issue Additional Termination Event(s) Series 2002B-1, Series 2002B-3 and Series The ratings by S&P and Fitch of the Counterparty or the MTA 2008B-3 Dedicated Tax Fund Bonds fall below "BBB-" or are withdrawn.
-Series 2008A The ratings by S&P or Moody's of the Counterparty fall below "BBB+" or "Baa1," respectively, or the ratings of S&P or Fitch with respect to the MTA Dedicated Tax Fund Bonds falls below "BBB" or, in either case the ratings are withdrawn.
+MTA Dedicated Tax Fund Associated Bond Issue Additional Termination Event(s) Series 2002B-1,3a,b,c,d and 2008B-3a,b,c The ratings by S&P and Fitch of the Counterparty or the MTA Dedicated Tax Fund Bonds fall below "BBB-" or are withdrawn.
+Series 2008A -1,2 The ratings by S&P or Moody's of the Counterparty fall below "BBB+" or "Baa1," respectively, or the ratings of S&P or Fitch with respect to the MTA Dedicated Tax Fund Bonds falls below "BBB" or, in either case the ratings are withdrawn.

 2 Broadway Certificates of Participation

 Associated

-Bond Issue Counterparty Additional Termination Event(s)
+Bond Issue Bond Issue Counterparty Additional Termination Event(s)

 Series 2004A UBS AG Negative financial events relating to the swap insurer, Ambac

 Assurance Corporation.

-MTA Bridges and Tunnels Senior and Subordinate Revenue Associated Bond Issue Additional Termination Events Senior Lien Revenue Bonds Series 2002F (swap with Ambac Financial Services, L.P.)
-MTA Bridges and Tunnels can elect to terminate the swap relating to that Series on 10 Business Days' notice if the Series of Bonds are converted to a fixed rate, the fixed rate on the converted Bonds is less than the fixed rate on the swap and MTA Bridges and Tunnels demonstrates its ability to make the termination payments, or MTA Bridges and Tunnels redeems a portion of the Series of Bonds and demonstrates its ability to make the termination payments.
-Negative financial events relating to the related swap insurer, Ambac Assurance Corporation in case of the swap associated with Series 2002F only.
-Series 2005A See 2 Broadway Certificates of Participation, Series 2004A Series 2005B interest rate swap and basis risk swap, Series 2002 F (swap with Citibank, N.A.) and Series 2003 B (swap with Citibank, N.A.)
-The ratings by S&P or Moody's of the Counterparty fall below "BBB+" or "Baa1," respectively, or the ratings of S&P or Moody's with respect to the MTA Bridges and Tunnels Senior Lien Revenue Bonds falls below "BBB" or "Baa2," respectively, or , in either case the ratings are withdrawn.
+MTA Bridges and Tunnels Senior and Subordinate Revenue Associated Bond Issue Additional Termination Events Senior Lien Revenue Bonds Series 2005A See 2 Broadway Certificates of Participation Series 2002F, 2003B-1,2,3 and Series 2005A-2,3, (swap with Citibank, N.A.)
+Series 2005B-2a,b,c, 2005B-3 and 2005B-4a,b,c,d,e (swap with JPM,BNP,UBS) The ratings by S&P or Moody's of the Counterparty fall below "BBB+" or "Baa1," respectively, or the ratings of S&P or Moody's with respect to the MTA Bridges and Tunnels Senior Lien Revenue Bonds falls below "BBB" or "Baa2," respectively, or , in either case the ratings are withdrawn.
 Subordinate Revenue Bonds Series 2000AB MTA Bridges and Tunnels can elect to terminate the swap relating to that Series on 10 Business Days' notice if the Series of Bonds are converted to a fixed rate, the fixed rate on the converted Bonds is less than the fixed rate on the swap and MTA Bridges and Tunnels demonstrates its ability to make the termination payments, or MTA Bridges and Tunnels redeems a portion of the Series of Bonds and demonstrates its ability to make the termination payments.
-Negative financial events relating to the related swap insurer, MBIA.
+2. Negative financial events relating to the related swap insurer, MBIA.